-Parking restrictions on Scarborough Beach Road were advertised as quarter hour (1/4P) at all times and one hour (1P) 8:00am-6:00pm Monday - Saturday.
-Spill over streets were advertised as two hour (2P) 8am - 6pm Monday - Saturday with the restrictions extending outside of the parking occupancy survey area (Attachment 1) as it was seen appropriate to terminate parking restrictions at the intersection of streets.
+The draft proposed parking restrictions advertised Scarborough Beach Road to remain as one hour parking (1P) or less as is the current situation and all spill over streets (shown as yellow in Attachment 4) be made two hour parking (2P) between 8:00am - 6:00pm Monday - Saturday.
+The City's 'Category Matrix' indicates that two or three hour parking restriction are appropriate for spill over streets located within close proximity to the commercial activity area of the town centre.
 The advertised parking restrictions extended to Woodstock Street in the North and Larne, Glyde and Ashby Streets and Anzac Road in the south.
 These restrictions were extended to these boundaries to avoid shifting long term parking from areas close to the town centre onto surrounding areas.